 One council commissions a microsite.
 Another funds a business directory.
-The BID pays for a white label “community portal”.
-None of these projects talk to each other, share features or build on what already exists.
+The BID pays for a white label community portal.
+None of these projects talk to each other, share features, or build on what already exists.

 In a traditional vendor model, the provider dictates pricing, features and the roadmap.
 Each town is just a customer.
-Most of the money leaves the local ecosystem and very little improves the shared infrastructure.
+Most of the money leaves the local ecosystem, and very little improves the shared infrastructure.
 Community tech flips this.

 They own the content, the interaction and the value created in the system.
 They decide what matters in their town.